 The world needs to be a happier place.
 I work in an industry where I see how horrible people can be to each other.
 But I never see this on the mats.
 I love to train, and write comics.
 If either of those things can make someone’s day a little better, I’m all for it.

 What's about writing that you enjoy and when do you write your first story?

 I like to tell stories, especially horror.
 I’m a massive horror fan, from way back.
 It seemed to be the genre I always lean towards.
 I used to write a lot as a kid, but my first published work was a story in an anthology called Fireside Tales, here in Melbourne, about 5 years ago.
 It was great fun writing it, and I stuck with it.

 What is CulDeSac and where can people find it?

 CulDeSac is a horror anthology graphic novel set in a small community in the 1950’s.
-As you move along the street, visiting house to house, you get to see what horrific things go on behind the closed doors, in a time when you trusted your neighbours.
+As you move along the street, visiting house to house, you get to see what horrific things going on behind the closed doors, in a time when you trusted your neighbors.
 I wrote all the stories, and my good friend Will Pleydon hand-painted all the art.
-It came out beautifully, we are really proud of it.
+It came out beautifully, we are proud of it.
 You can find it on our Etsy store, https://www.etsy.com/au/listing/609789901/culdesac